What is a ‘Vulnerable Roadway User’ Law?

 I support any sort of stiffening of penalties for negligent drivers who kill / injure anyone.
-Arizona is one of the few states that does not have a vehicular homicide law (more here), so perhaps that would be helpful.
+Arizona is one of only three states (AZ, Alaska, and Montana) that does not have a vehicular homicide law (more here), so perhaps that would be helpful.
 The general idea is that a special/another type of homicide is created; generally with relatively minor criminal penalties.
 So it would be similar to negligent homicide, a class 4 felony; but with a different standard of conduct.
 Neg Hom requires the prosecutor to prove the defendant was “criminally negligent”.

 More tangibly — Arizona already has a criminal misdemeanor law 28-672.
 Causing serious physical injury or death by a moving violation.
 There are only two problems with it, 1) getting (in this case typically city) prosecutors to use it — but that would be the same problem with a new VUL law, and 2) the law itself has a discrete list of infractions.
 The answer is to simply do away with the list of infractions and make it any moving violation.
 It would also be good to open up the ranges for the amount of time driver’s licenses get suspended — shamefully, the law has no mandatory minimum suspension period.
 This law has been tweaked several times in recent past, so there is at least some hope it could be tweaked again.

 some context: Bicyclist’s trip represent about 2% of traffic (citation?); In Arizona there were 106,767 crashes between all types of traffic in 2009, of those 1,995 were bicylist crashes, representing 1.95% of all crashes.
 Source: Motor Vehicle Crash Facts for the state of Arizona (ADOT)

 Here is Mionske’s take on vulnerable user legislation.